By Roland Bühlmann

 The diagnosis was a relief for me because I know now why I’m different.
 It has a name now.
 It was also a relief for my wife.
 Often when I wanted to be alone, she felt denied but now she knows it hasn’t anything to do with her.

 As I am a very calm and reserved person, I did not attract attention, except by my calmness.

 But inside I have long noticed that I am different.
 I don’t like it when I am among many people; I don’t like people who talk a lot, and I hate certain types of noise.
 I prefer to be alone; I can deal with my special interests for hours, and I love to do nothing and to indulge my thoughts.
 Very difficult question for me is “how are you?”.
 I always respond “fine,” but often I don’t know how I feel and what’s in my mind.

 My name is Roland Bühlmann, I was born in Solothurn, Switzerland in 1961.
 I’m married and I live with my wife in Oekingen, close to Solothurn, Switzerland.
 We have two arisen sons.
-I work as a CNC-Programmer in a company that manufacture parts for Swiss luxury watches.
 What has shaped my life for a long time is I’m a Christian.